MiRoDS/DataScience_Project3/README.md

 3. File Description: Just load Recommendations_with_IBM.ipynb into your Jupyter-Notebook.
 Furthermore, you need the data files 'data/user-item-interactions.csv' and 'data/articles_community.csv' and the project_tests.

-4. How to Interact with your project: Go through the cells and execute them.
+4. How to Interact with the project: Go through the cells and execute them.

-5. Licensing, Authors, Acknowledgements, etc.: Thanks to Udacity for the very interesting introduction into recommendation engines.
+5. Licensing, Authors, Acknowledgements, etc.: Thanks to Udacity for the interesting introduction into recommendation engines.